solrcloudpy/solrcloudpy/README.rst

 * Centralized index management
 * Near-realtime search

-The API is mean to be close to pymongo's API, where one can access collections as simple attributes or dictionary keys.
+The API is meant to be close to pymongo's API, where one can access collections as simple attributes or dictionary keys.

 Usage